 Elizabeth Harrin shares the contents of her reading pile.
 More accurately, her books to-finish-reading pile.

 Jamie Hill extracts a few lessons from his new book, “Make Good Habits Stick.”
-Podcasts and Videos

 Cesar Abeid interviews Wes Schaeffer on the art and practice of sales and negotiating for project managers.
 Plus career tips from Dev Ramcharan and the must-read PM articles list from your truly.
 Just 36 minutes, safe for work.